Christian Walker Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.84).
+- The Guardians pitching staff is 27th in MLB with a collective 7.8 strikeouts per nine innings.

-- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (69 total, one per game).
+- The Guardians' 3.87 team ERA ranks eighth among all league pitching staffs.

-- The Guardians will send McKenzie (0-1) to the mound for his third start of the season.
+- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (69 total, one per game).

-- His most recent time out came on Saturday against the Houston Astros, when the righty went five innings, surrendering five earned runs while giving up seven hits.
+- His most recent appearance came on Sunday against the Houston Astros, when the right-hander tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.